-Many studies have put olive oil on high heat for long periods of time and measured how it affects the quality and nutritional properties of the oil.
+Many studies have put olive Oil on high heat for long periods and measured how it affects the quality and nutritional properties of the Oil.

 Many of these studies have used high temperature for a very long time.
 But even under these extreme conditions, olive oil has proven itself.

-A deep study fried different types of olive oil for 24 hours and noted that it was very resistant to oxidation.
+An in-depth study fried different types of olive Oil for 24 hours and noted that it was very resistant to oxidation.
 Extra virgin olive oil, which is richer in antioxidants, has given the best result (12).

-However … one study found that eating a meal with heated olive oil increased the markers of oxidation in the blood compared to a meal with unheated olive oil (14).
+However … one study found that eating a meal with heated olive oil increased the markers of oxidation in the blood compared to dinner with unheated olive Oil (14).

-In this study, the olive oil was not extra virgin and was cooked for 8 hours… suddenly, this cannot be applicable in a real situation, especially if you cook with a real extra olive oil Virgin.
+In this study, the olive oil was not an extra virgin and was cooked for 8 hours… suddenly.
+This cannot be applicable in a real situation, especially if you cook with a whole extra olive oil Virgin.

 It is also a myth that heating olive oil leads to the formation of trans fatty acids.
-In one study, frying olive oil 8 times in a row only increased the trans fatty acid content from 0.045% to 0.082%, an amount that is still negligible (15).
+In one study, frying olive oil eight times in a row only increased the trans fatty acid content from 0.045% to 0.082%, which is still negligible (15).

-Overall … it seems that olive oil is very stable, even under extreme conditions like deep frying for extended periods of time.
+Overall … it seems that olive Oil is very stable, even under extreme conditions like deep frying for extended periods.

-Conclusion: Many studies have exposed olive oil to high heat for long periods of time.
+Conclusion: Many studies have exposed olive Oil to high heat for long periods.
 Even under such extreme conditions, olive oil does not form significant amounts of harmful compounds.